joonro/Org-Coursepack/Courses/Org-Coursepack/2018 Fall/Lectures/01 Course Introduction.rst

 .. image:: ../../../Assets/Images/Org-Teaching/Quickstart/Lectures-Updated-Boilerplate.png

-**Updating class schedule in syllabus** As explained earlier, you can update the class schedule in the syllabus with the new lecture metadata automatically by updating the class schedule table.
+**Updating class schedule in syllabus** The ``org-coursepack-update-lecture-metadata`` is designed to automatically update the class schedule table in the syllabus with the new lecture metadata, so the table will always reflect the latest lecture metadata.
 See the screenshot below.

 .. image:: ../../../Assets/Images/Org-Teaching/Quickstart/Syllabus-Schedule-Updated.png